mi-alkhamis/git-cheatsheet/README.md

  All contributions are welcome:

-   -  Read the issues, Fork the project and do a Pull Request.
+   -  Read the issues, fork the project and do a Pull Request.
    -  Request a new topic creating a New issue with the enhancement tag.
    -  Find any kind of errors in the cheat sheet and create a New issue with the details or fork the project and do a Pull Request.